How To Register A Dstar Radio For Use On Repeaters

 The DCS system uses the CCS7 ID number instead of your callsign, though its authentication service maps your CCS7 ID number to your callsign.
 The CCS7 system is now the hallmark system for multiple systems.

-Registrations for everywhere—including Northward America, South America, Asia, and Oceania, Europe, and Africa—are now all handled by RadioID.netOpen in new tab regular.
+Registrations for everywhere—including Northward America, South America, Asia, and Oceania, Europe, and Africa—are now all handled by RadioID.net.

 The registration systems are administered by volunteers so be patient, information technology can accept a few days to receive your CCS7 ID.